P&FM SCDF Submission For Flammable Products

 Regulations And Classification Of Petroleum And Flammable Materials In Singapore

 This classification system is designed to protect both people and the environment from potential hazards.
+Petroleum products and such materials are managed under the fire code, while SS 532 sets the accepted practice for containment of flammable liquids.

 The regulations are put in place by authorities such as the SCDF and the National Environment Agency, ensuring that all materials are managed safely and responsibly.